mcschoo/mcschoo/README.md

 ## Hello World! 👋 I'm Mikey Schoonmaker

 ## 🪐 About Me:
-#### 💠 I'm a fourth year Computer Science student at Clemson University, passionate about exploring the world of embedded systems software engineering and edge AI products.
+#### 💠 I'm a senior Computer Science student at Clemson University, passionate about exploring the world of embedded systems software engineering and edge AI products.
 I have garnered experience coding in both real time and bare metal environments.

 ## 🛫 What I'm Up To:
 #### 💠 Integrating a burnout aware state machine into an active aero break system as an Avionics SWE for Clemson Rocket Engineering
-#### 💠 Working on Agile software projects as a Embedded Systems SWE Co-op @ Aeronix
+#### 💠 Working on Agile embedded systems software & AI projects as a Embedded Systems SWE Co-op @ Aeronix
 #### 💠 Wrapped up my internship with Giorgio Armani's corporate office in New York City

 ## 👔 Connect with me: